rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 As described before, `count_vowels` and `merge_max_mappings` must both be imported from our `plymi_mod6` package, so that our functions are in the same namespace as our tests.
 A reference implementation of `test_basic_functions.py` can be viewed [here](https://github.com/rsokl/plymi_mod6/blob/master/tests/test_basic_functions.py).
 Finally, add a dummy test - a test function that will always pass - to `test_basic_numpy.py`.
-We will remove this later.
+We will replace this with a useful test later.

 Without further ado, let's run our test suite!
 In our terminal, with the appropriate conda environment active, we navigate to the root directory of the project, which contains the `tests/` directory, and run `pytest tests/`.
 Following output should appear: